 3. Not Drawing Clear Lines

 A common mistake for MSPs providing virtual CIO services is not clearly defining in the service agreement what is included.
-He says you may not want to include services such as identifying potential business applications to deploy or compliance assessments because they’re open-ended in nature.
+For example, he says you may not want to include services such as identifying potential business applications to deploy or compliance assessments because they’re open-ended.
 “Lines have to be drawn,” says Schmerler.
 “We can’t let vCIOs get overwhelmed with one client’s unlimited requests because their responsibilities within the service agreement are not well defined.”

 4. Not Staying Focused on Your vCIO Role